• Header Slideshow

 Yes.
 Anyone may request coaching with a faculty member for a particular audition or role and the studio will do their best to accommodate them on an hourly basis at the studio.
 Some of our teachers also do extensive coaching with working professionals.
 The Studio also provides private one-on-one acting training in technique, monologue and scene work to those who cannot commit to a classroom structure.
 This can happen in person at the Studio or on Zoom.
 However, please understand we feel that acting is best learned when taught and practiced in a classroom group setting.

 • I’ve had some prior Meisner training.
-Can I join a Meisner class mid-training at The Acting Studio - New Yorlk, LLC?
+Can I join a Meisner class mid-training at The Acting Studio New York?

 Answer